smejkka3/chatgpt-telegram/README.md

-# Basic bot for interacting with chatGPT
+# Basic bot for interacting with chatGPT from telegram

 ## To work locally
 - create file called .env in your dev/ folder and put int your API keys for openai and telegram named BOT_TOKEN and GPT_TOKEN respectively